 Meet DANIEL ROEST

-Daniel Roest (pronounced "roost") started playing the guitar at the age of seven and has never stopped.
+Daniel Roest (pronounced "roost") started playing the guitar at the age of six and has never stopped.
 He began private lessons with local teachers including Rick Guido and Fred Stockton, and by the time he was a twelve, he had pursued classical guitar with Bunyan Webb, a protégé of Andrés Segovia.
 As a teenager, he was into rock and blues and didn't take any classical training during high school.
 But when it came time to go to college, he could only imagine himself being a musician, so he majored in music, and received his training in classical guitar, the only guitar major available.

 While a student at Foothill College, he began studying guitar with Robert Burns.
 After living in Santa Cruz for a year, Daniel returned to San Jose and earned the first Bachelor of Music degree in Guitar Performance given by San Jose State University.
 He continued with his studies at the graduate level, studying with Bahram Behroozi, and eventually earned his masters in Guitar Performance.
-Other training included participating in over 25 master classes with Andres Segovia, Julian Bream, Christopher Parkening, David Tanenbaum, Laurindo Almeida, Manuel Barrueco, David Russell, Michael Lorimer, Philip Rosheger, Eliot Fisk, Carlos Barbosa-Lima, Selvio Carizosa, Manuel Lopez Ramos, Sharon Isbin, Abel Carlevaro, Ben Verdery, Masakasa Ito, Paul Galbraith, Lorenzo Micheli, Dennis Azabagic, Martha Masters and many other artists.
+Other training included participating in dozens of master classes with Andres Segovia, Julian Bream, Christopher Parkening, David Tanenbaum, Laurindo Almeida, Manuel Barrueco, David Russell, Michael Lorimer, Philip Rosheger, Eliot Fisk, Carlos Barbosa-Lima, Selvio Carizosa, Manuel Lopez Ramos, Sharon Isbin, Abel Carlevaro, Ben Verdery, Masakasa Ito, Paul Galbraith, Lorenzo Micheli, Dennis Azabagic, Martha Masters and many other artists.

 Currently Daniel works as a studio teacher and performer, and President and Artistic Director of the South Bay Guitar Society, an organization devoted to the promotion of the classical guitar.